WATBUD/code-compendium/readme.md

 ## Introduction

 CodeCompendium is a project designed for developers, aiming to collect and organize various technical knowledge and notes.
-This project covers multiple programming languages, frameworks, tools, and best practices, providing developers with a convenient resource for inquiry and learning.
+This project covers multiple programming languages, frameworks, tools, providing developers with a convenient resource for inquiry and learning.

 ## Objectives